Wednesday, September 11, 2024

 This simple idea that the common, everyday pain, stress and anxiety of everyday life and living could become a chronic physical and mental collection of symptoms is by no means a new thought (8).
 It could be argued that the combination of a mind/body approach in analyzing and interpreting what might again be called an 'expressive posture' might be of value to doctors of chiropractic interested in changes in the patient's postural appearance and experience.
 This also includes the moods and attitudes that accompany such postures as well as the degree to which they change over time.

 Most expressive postures are likely to be present only during difficult sets of adjustment sessions.
 With this in mind, the doctor might attempt to deconstruct presenting postures by comparing them to those from prior visits... before the patient began to exhibit the present postural distress.
-It also could follow that adjustive reductions of expressive postures, built around specific subluxation sites and accompanying specific states-of-mind, may help diminish mind/body pain, stress and anxiety while encouraging a new and gradual psychosomatic withdrawal from chronic, everyday bouts of ego based defensive myofascial contractures.
+It also could follow that adjustive reductions of expressive postures, built around specific subluxation sites and accompanying specific states-of-mind, may help diminish mind/body pain, stress and anxiety while encouraging a new and gradual psychodynamic withdrawal from chronic, everyday bouts of ego based defensive myofascial contractures.

 So, just as the ongoing reinforcement of pain, stress and anxiety results in the accumulation of structural distress and distortion, the measured relief of those same symptoms lowers or lessens the stimulatory energies present within the common pathways at the onset of the next episode, allowing for the gradual release of old neuronal learnings in favor of new learning.
 This will raise the threshold for future ego defenses and subluxation postures.